Reppie-io/reppie-lab/search/ecommerce/README.md

 BM25 can be used for sparse vector embeddings, which are high-dimensional vectors that represent documents.
 In this context, each dimension of the vector corresponds to a term in the vocabulary, and the value of each dimension represents the frequency of that term in the document.

-Check Pinecone enconde sparse vectors (documentation)[https://docs.pinecone.io/docs/encode-sparse-vectors] for more details.
+Check Pinecone encode sparse vectors [documentation](https://docs.pinecone.io/docs/encode-sparse-vectors) for more details.

 ## Dataset
-The demo utilizes a (sample dataset)[https://huggingface.co/datasets/ashraq/fashion-product-images-small] suitable for ecommerce applications.
+The demo utilizes a [sample dataset](https://huggingface.co/datasets/ashraq/fashion-product-images-small) suitable for ecommerce applications.

 ### How to Run
 To run the demo, follow these three steps: